IvaniaTexnaR/slides/_posts/2016-07-01-presentation-1.md

    slide-data: Fundamentos de telecomunicaciones
    slide-data: Alumna Texna Reyes Ivania Gpe.

- - title: Slide 2
+ - title: Introducción
-   slide-data: This is second slide
+   slide-data: Data can be corrupted during transmission.
+Some applications require that errors be detected and corrected

  - title: Slide 3
    slide-data: This is third slide